-This is a very flexible and strong seam found on summer suits.
+This is a very flexible and strong seam found on summer wetsuits.
 The panels of the wetsuits are stitched through the neoprene.
 This seam is designed to let water in to prevent overheating in warmer regions.

 For this seam technology, the neoprene panels are first glued together and then blind stitched through the glued area.
 With this technique, the material is only sewn from one side which doesn’t cause any needle hole through the neoprene resulting in a more water-resistant seam.
 Some brands glue and blind-stitch multiple times to make the seam stronger, more durable and even more water-resistant.